mengruts/mengtsai-learn-pr/microsoft-learning/chooseanfservicelevel/choose-best-service-level-of-azure-netapp-files-for-your-hpc-applications/includes/2-identify-the-decision-criteria.md

     Example: "In the shoe-company scenario, we will use a Twitter trigger to launch our app when tweets containing our product name are available."
 -->
 TODO: add your scenario sub-task
-You will need to understand the key factors that determine Azure NetApp Files performance.
 <!-- 3.
 Prose table-of-contents --------------------------------------------------------------------

     Goal: State concisely what's covered in this unit